 Hitchhiking is a fantastic way to cut travel costs in Europe.

 Hitchhiking is the cheapest way to travel Europe (really).
-Is it a glamorous job No However, there are 50 different shades of freedom, so...
+Is it a glamorous job No Yes, but there are 50 different shades of freedom, etc.

 The thing is, hitchhiking is more practical in some places than others.

-One time I hitchhiked in Bosnia while in the Balkans, and the driver turned out to be a charming lavender farmer who (apparently) controlled the market for lavender in the region.
+One time I hitchhiked in Bosnia while in the Balkans, and the guy who picked me up turned out to be a charming lavender farmer who (apparently) controlled the market for lavender in the region.